Craftivist Collective

-The Craftivist Collective was a runner-up in the Observer Ethical Awards 2013 for the Arts & Culture Award.
+The Independent describes it as "a social enterprise that helps people to engage in activism, or craftivism, in a quiet, non-confrontational manner".
+The Guardian has called it "new mindful activism" that is "is thought-out, strategic and engaging in approach".

 They were named by the Times as one of their five 'New Tribes' of 2012.

-Followers of the movement include Lauren O'Farrell, Reverse graffiti artist Moose, Guardian craft columnist Perri Lewis, jewellers Tatty Devine, comedian Josie Long, Tilly Walnes, entrant in the first series of the Great British Sewing Bee, Company craft columnist and author Jazz Domino Holly, and mosaic artist Carrie Reichardt.
+Activist and Nobel Peace Prize laureate Malala Yousafzai has taken part in a workshop.
+Other followers of the movement include Lauren O'Farrell, Reverse graffiti artist Moose, Guardian craft columnist Perri Lewis, jewellers Tatty Devine, comedian Josie Long, Tilly Walnes, entrant in the first series of the Great British Sewing Bee, Company craft columnist and author Jazz Domino Holly, and mosaic artist Carrie Reichardt.

 Sam Roddick is a mentor to the group and suggested the honorary label 'Craptivist' to cover non-crafty supporters.